Problems and Benefits of Building a DamHome >> Articles >> Engineering Careers >> Problems and Benefits of Building a Dam

 Some Problems with Dam Building

 Risk of failure – when a dam fails it can be catastrophic.
-As recently as recently as 2004 the Big Bay Dam in
+As recently as recently as 2004 the Big Bay Dam in Mississippi broke destroying nearly fifty homes.
+It is a major concern in civil engineering to see that dams are safe from hazards such as landslides and earthquakes.

 Environmental – dams may destroy wild life habitats, drain wetlands, and cause river pollution by reducing the river flow to a level where the river can no longer self-cleanse.
 Farm land can be ruined by salt produced by the irrigation process.